nishanthta/Video-text-detection/README.md

 # Video-text-detection
-Detecting and cropping out text regions in videos using OpenCV
+Detecting and cropping out text regions in videos using different methods in OpenCV